-9) The prohibitions in 1 Corinthians 14:34 and 1 Timothy 2:12 that prohibit speaking and teaching men apply only to married women whose husbands were present in the assembly whereas 1 Corinthians 11:2-16 applies to all other women.12 Response: The first two texts may apply only to married women, but nothing in 1 Corinthians 11 suggests that it is limited to single women and women with unsaved husbands.
+9) The prohibitions in 1 Corinthians 14:34 and 1 Timothy 2:12 that prohibit speaking and teaching men apply only to married women whose husbands were present in the assembly, whereas 1 Corinthians 11:2-16 applies to all other women.12 Response: The first two texts may apply only to married women, but nothing in 1 Corinthians 11 suggests that it is limited to single women and women with unsaved husbands.

-10) 1 Corinthians 11 has informal meetings in view (e.g., mid-week prayer meetings, etc.) but 1 Corinthians 14 refers to the more formal Sunday worship service.
+10) 1 Corinthians 11 has informal meetings in view (e.g., mid-week prayer meetings, etc.), but 1 Corinthians 14 refers to the more formal Sunday worship service.
 13

 Response: Formal/informal contrasts are forced since church worship took place in homes anyway.
-Paul seems to address the entire church by the phrase "nor do the churches of God" (1 Cor 11:16b) and women ministering to men privately would have been inappropriate.
+Paul seems to address the entire church by the phrase "nor do the churches of God" (1 Cor 11:16b), and women ministering to men privately would have been inappropriate.

-11) A woman's prophesying in 1 Corinthians 11 refers to preaching, which is allowed of women today, indicating that the speaking limits in 1 Corinthians 14 does not include all speech.14
+11) A woman's prophesying in 1 Corinthians 11 refers to preaching, which is allowed of women today, indicating that the speaking limits in 1 Corinthians 14 do not include all speech.14

 Response: Preaching is not the same as prophecy.
 Preaching interprets the Bible while prophecy is uninterpreted (2 Pet.
 1:20-21).
-This view also does not address 1 Timothy 2 that clearly prohibits women from teaching men, which would be included in preaching.
+This view also does not address 1 Timothy 2, which prohibits women from teaching men, which would be included in preaching.

-12) The prohibition of 1 Corinthians 14 is the general rule and the prophesying of 1 Corinthians 11 the exception occurring only in the Corinthian church-a practice which Paul did not necessarily approve (he only regulated it with the use of the veil).
-The principle of silence also applies in 1 Timothy 2 where women are not allowed to teach men as well.
-"It is only too apparent that the early church did not allow its women to take part audibly in public worship.
+12) The prohibition of 1 Corinthians 14 is the general rule, and the prophesying of 1 Corinthians 11 is the exception occurring only in the Corinthian church-a practice which Paul did not necessarily approve (he only regulated it with the use of the veil).
+The principle of silence also applies in 1 Timothy 2, where women are not allowed to teach men.
+"It is only too apparent that the early church did not allow its women to participate audibly in public worship.
 That included preaching, praying in mixed company, and teaching men in public."15

 Response: Most (if not all) views above see 1 Corinthians 11 as the general rule on women's role in the church.
-Yet the priority of 1 Corinthians 11 is not necessary, especially since the major teaching of 1 Cor 11 is the woman's subordinate position to man (her role in the church service is not the emphasis).
-Women in Corinth certainly prayed and prophesied in the church, but Paul did not condone this practice, and we find no evidence of women leading worship in any other NT church.
-Paul specifically states in 1 Timothy 2:8 that men should pray in the worship service.
+Yet this emphasis upon 1 Corinthians 11 is unnecessary, especially since the central teaching in this chapter is to illustrate with a head covering the woman's position of subordination to man (her role in the church service is not the emphasis).
+Undoubtedly, the women in Corinth prayed and prophesied in the church, but Paul did not condone this practice, and we find no evidence of women leading worship in any other NT church.
+In 1 Timothy 2:8, he states explicitly that it should be the men who are to pray in the worship service.

-13) 1 Cor 11 refers to hair as a head covering always, but 14 applies only in the public service.
+13) 1 Cor 11 refers to hair as a head covering, but 14 applies only in the public service.